BristolCompositesInstitute/RSE-Guide/src/abaqus-user-subroutines/using-fortran-modules.md

 end subroutine umat
 ```

-Note how the top-level user subroutine does very little of itself, but
+Note how the top-level user subroutine does very little itself, but
-rather all the functionality has been put into subroutines that are contained
+rather all the functionality has been organised into subroutines that are
-within the module `elastic_mod.f`.
+contained within the module `elastic_mod.f`.

 There are two important steps required to access the subroutines defined
 in the module: